CotinoJorge/OSAVO/README.md

 It would be much better to be able to source the optics without the rest.
 For people that use other optics i uploaded a calibrator with variable optical length, i never got to print it, so it maybe needs changes.

+I wrote this quickly before going to work so TODOS:
+-Upload the Arduino sketches for the calibration cross -Upload wiring diagrams for raspberry pi pico and seed XIAO ESP32-c3

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a